DEFRA/fg-gas-backend/README.md

 Domain objects should never access use cases, repositories or subscriptions.
 Repositories should never accept or return db records.

+## Logging

+This application uses [Pino](https://getpino.io/) for structured logging, configured with ECS (Elastic Common Schema) formatting for better observability and log analysis.

+Logging is configured in `src/common/logger.js`.

+### Basic Logging

+We use entry and exit level logging patterns for better log correlation.

+**Entry logs** indicate the start of an operation:

+**Exit logs** indicate the completion of an operation:

+> **Note**: We use consistent entry text to make it easier to correlate logs within OpenSearch.

+### Conditional Logging

+For operations that have conditional logic between entry and exit logs, use `logger.debug()` or `logger.info()` based on relevance:

+**Example implementation**: See `src/grants/use-cases/add-agreement.use-case.js`

+### Log Levels

+**Warning logs** for recoverable issues:

+**Debug logs** for detailed diagnostic information:

+> **Note**: Error logging (`logger.error`) is typically not required in use cases as errors are thrown and will propagate up the call stack where they can be handled and logged by the error handling middleware.

+### Best Practices

+- Use structured logging with context objects for better searchability
+- Include relevant identifiers (IDs, codes, references) in log messages
+- Keep entry and exit log messages consistent for easier correlation
+- Use appropriate log levels based on the importance of the information

 ## Licence

 THIS INFORMATION IS LICENSED UNDER THE CONDITIONS OF THE OPEN GOVERNMENT LICENCE found at: